Understanding the Synchronous Module Loader in QuickJS

 import.meta.url

-✅ This allows QuickJS to behave similarly to a Node.js module system — without requiring a full Node environment.
+dynamically. ✅ This allows QuickJS to behave similarly to a Node.js module system — without requiring a full Node environment.

 By implementing this synchronous module loader, we can safely and efficiently execute modular JavaScript inside a sandboxed WebAssembly runtime.